Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number

 Let $R$ be the maximal common prefix of $W_{12}$ and $W_{13}$, and let $v$ the the second endpoint of $R$.
 Noting that $R$ is neither empty nor equal to $W_{12}$ or $W_{13}$, we find that $v$ is incident to three different essential edges: one in the prefix $R$ and two on the suffixes of $W_{12}$ and $W_{13}$ after $R$, respectively.
 It follows that $v$ is essential, and consequently the incidences between $v$ and the incident edges on $W_{12}$ and $W_{13}$ are critical.
 This contradicts the assumption that $W_{12}$ and $W_{13}$ are safe. \cqed\end{proof}

 \begin{claim} For each $F\in \Ff$, $|\bnd H[F]|\leq 2$. \end{claim} \begin{proof} Since edges incident to a non-essential vertex are always pairwise $\sim$-equivalent, it follows that every vertex of $\bnd H[F]$ is essential.
 Since $H[F]$ is connected by definition, for every pair of different vertices $u,v\in \bnd H[F]$ there exists a path in $H[F]$ connecting $u$ and $v$.
 By Lemma~\ref{lem:vertex-connection-essential}, each edge of this path is essential.
-It follows that every vertex $u\in \bnd H[F]$ participates in a critical incidence in $H[F]$.
+Therefore, if $|\bnd H[F]| > 1$, then every vertex $u\in \bnd H[F]$ participates in a critical incidence in $H[F]$.
 As by Claim~\ref{cl:critical-inc-bound} there can be at most $2$ critical incidences in $H[F]$, we conclude that $|\bnd H[F]|\leq 2$. \cqed\end{proof}

 \begin{claim} For each $F\in \Ff$, $H[F]$ is either a tree or a unicyclic graph. \end{claim} \begin{proof} By definition $H[F]$ is connected.
 It therefore suffices to show that it cannot be the case that $H[F]$ contains two different cycles.
 For contradiction, suppose there are such cycles, say $C$ and $D$.
 We consider two cases: either $C$ and $D$ share a vertex or are vertex-disjoint.